DATEXIS/comply/README.md

     --no_target \
 ```

+# Evaluations

-# MTEB
+## MTEB
-- Install MTEB, mind the SprintDuplicateQuestions note at the end of `run_mteb.py`, also mind the environmental variables to control for being rate limited by too many requests to huggingface datasets:
+- Install MTEB and mind the SprintDuplicateQuestions note at the end of `run_mteb.py`
+- Also, mind the environmental variables to control for being rate limited by too many requests to huggingface datasets.
+- Then run the `run_mteb.py` file as in:
 ```shell
    export HF_DATASETS_CACHE="[path to huggingface datasets cache]" export HF_DATASETS_OFFLINE=1